-St Georges and Priorslee Parish Council traditionally hangs eight-foot designs from 14 lighting columns on Gower Street and Stafford Street, St Georges, over the festive season.
+St Georges and Priorslee Parish Council traditionally hangs eight-foot designs from 14 lighting columns in Gower Street and Stafford Street, St Georges, over the festive season.

-She added that the columns are otherwise safe, but would be replaced in 2021 so the full display can go up next Christmas.
+She added the columns were otherwise safe, but would be replaced in 2021 so the full display can go up next Christmas.

 Ms Brain said “lockdown and various other delays” had pushed back the planned inspection.

 “It was only done about two weeks ago and I only got the report today,” she said.

 “Fourteen columns have Christmas decorations on in St Georges, and it turns out three of them are actually not strong enough to put a Christmas decoration on – two in Gower Street and one in Stafford Street.

 “If we’d heard about it months ago we could have ordered new columns, but, obviously there’s nothing we can do now for this Christmas.
 So, I’m afraid, there will be three where there won’t be decorations.